 Tasted in April 2006.
 Raw yellow.
 It showed impressive botrytis but was slightly acidic on the nose and palate with a bitter orange/citrus peel aroma.
 Full-bodied with a great richness of nuances and an extremely long aftertaste.
 A mistake from consulting an oenologist concerning the sugar content in grapes resulted in grapes being harvested a little too early, which meant less sweetness in the wine.
 Despite this, this vintage is a great success for de Fargues and can rest in the cellar for another 4-6 years.

 Tasted in April 2006.
 Yellow-brown.
 This wine reminded me of 1983, but the acidity here was barely so delicate and well-integrated.
 Had its peak several years ago.

 1947 de Fargues 100p

 Tasted in April 2006.
 Golden brown.
 Noble rot of aristocratic kind with extraordinary depth and intensity.
 Manifold nose of candied tropical fruits and oranges, apricots and rasp honey.
 Mega long and incredibly sophisticated taste with honeyed consistency, perfect balance and an aftertaste which refused to end.
 It was a monumental wine, which can be called "Nectar of Gods".
-Count Alexandre de Lur Saluces feels that this wine can easily be kept for another half a century, and I agree with him.
+Count Alexandre de Lur Saluces feels this wine can easily be kept for another half a century, and I agree with him.
 It was an unforgettable show-stopper for the tasting!